The pros and cons of a property management franchise

 When you buy into a property management franchise, as opposed to starting your own business, you become a part of a larger property management enterprise that gives you the tech, marketing, and other resources you need to get up and running fast.
 In return, you run the business under the parent company’s branding.

 But there are pros and cons to owning a franchise.
-In this article, we’ll explore some considerations you should keep in mind if you’re thinking about being a franchisee.
+In this article, we’ll explore some things you should keep in mind if you’re thinking about being a property management franchisee.

-If you’re brand new to property management, you will receive training in rent and fee collection procedures, marketing techniques, accounting practices, compliance and other legal issues, and all other aspects of property management.
+You will receive training in rent and fee collection, marketing techniques, accounting practices, compliance and other legal issues, and all other aspects of property management.

-Speaking of rules, there will be a procedure and best practice for everything already laid out.
-So, any challenges you run into will probably be nothing new to the parent company, and they’ll have a solution ready for you.
+Because there will be a procedure and best practice for everything already laid out, any challenges you run into will probably be nothing new to the parent company, and they’ll have a solution ready for you.
 If it’s a challenge they haven’t run into before, they will have the procedures in place to work out a new solution.

 This is particularly helpful for aspects of property management that you’re not as strong in as others.
-So, if you’re a pro at customer service, but not as comfortable with marketing, you can look to the franchise’s own best practices and processes.
+If you’re a pro at customer service, for example, but not as comfortable with marketing, you can look to the franchise’s own best practices and processes.

-A strong marketing plan is essential for attracting owners and residents.
+A strong marketing plan attracts the owners and tenants you’re looking for.
 But making sure you’re hitting all the right channels with the right content could take a lot of time away from your current owners and residents.

-While you’ll have the backing of a full marketing team, you may not have much say in how or where you market to your audience.
+While you may have the backing of a full marketing team, you may not have much say in how or where you market to your audience.
 Not to mention, you’ll have to pay a fee for the franchise’s marketing services, which is usually a percentage of your revenue.
+Again, if your local market doesn’t align with the franchise’s marketing strategies, you could end up losing money.

 Initial Investment, Long-Term Costs, and Profitability

 Starting your own property management company can cost as low as $2,000, especially if you’re boot-strapping it.
-On the other hand, one property management franchise company recommends candidates have $75,000 available to start.
+On the other hand, one property management franchise company recommends candidates have between $92,000 and $266,000 available to start.

 And while starting your own business is a bit riskier, the profit you make is all yours to invest in your business as you see fit.
-According to Buildium’s 2020 Industry Report, profitability ranked #3 on the list of their top priorities.
-Given how the pandemic has affected profit margins for many due to eviction moratoriums, there’s no doubt that profitability will remain a focus for 2021.
+According to Buildium’s 2025 Industry Report, profitability ranked #4 on the list of their top priorities.

 Franchises, on the other hand, take a percentage of revenue—which will of course impact your profit margins right out of the gate.
-In addition, there are a number of property management franchisee fees you pay on a regular basis.
+There are a number of property management franchisee fees you pay on a regular basis.

 Those can include: